Fact & Theory

 It depends how you want to use your table.
 This is not an either/or situation; you could have both.

 FABRIC LIDS come in one piece, have a lightweight foam core, have fabric on one side, and a craft surface on the other side.

 No:We don't put hardwood on one side and fabric on the other.
 It seems like a good idea, but because they're all in one piece, they'er too heavy and non-maneuverable.
 (Seriously, heavy.
 There is a reason the hardwood leaves are only 10'' wide.)

 The benefits of a FABRIC LID include having a removable, replaceable surface with a craft board back for projects.
 It covers your GAME VAULT, and you can easily play games on top and have a game going underneath.
 The fabric side is great for gaming, allowing you to easily pick up small bits and pieces and prevents too much sliding.
 The craftboard side is excellent if you have projects that would potentially damage the hardwood leaves of your table (like painting miniatures, or using a glue gun, rotary blade, or sharpie).
 We call this the "destroy me" surface, just in case you need some backup.

-An INSET can be FABRIC (using any of the fabrics we use for lids), FERROUS, or LEGO.
-It sits *inside* the GAME VAULT, isntead of on top of it.
+An INSET can be FABRIC (using any of the fabrics we use for lids), or FERROUS (for use with Legos or magnetic pieces).
+Insets sit inside the GAME VAULT instead of on top of it.
 Playing inside the Game Vault means your tiny pieces and playing cards don't go skittering off the table (and right into the Sarlacc Pit!
-I wish you wouldn't keep that thing in the living room, Gary!) and lets you line things up along the edges.
+I wish you wouldn't keep that thing in the living room, Gary!).
+It also lets you line cards, etc., up along the edges.
 Puzzle enthusiasts may also benefit greatly from the game vault's containment.